Wuvist/papers/japan/6022_wengwei_paper.typ

 == Growth Accounting

 Data Source:
-- $Y$: Real GDP, provided by cabinet office of Japan, unit in billion, 1995 Japanese Yen. @real_gdp
+- $Y$: Real GDP, data from cabinet office of Japan, unit in billion, 1995 Japanese Yen. @real_gdp
-- $K$: Real GDP, provided by cabinet office of Japan, unit in billion, 1995 Japanese Yen. @capital_stock
+- $K$: Net capital stocks of fixed assets, data from cabinet office of Japan, unit in billion, 1995 Japanese Yen. @capital_stock
 - $L$: Labour, $L = W * H$, unit in ten thousand hours
- - $W$: Seasonal adjusted number of workers provided by Statistics Bureau of Japan @labour_force at the end of the year, unit in ten thousand persons
+ - $W$: Seasonal adjusted number of workers at the end of the year, data from Statistics Bureau of Japan @labour_force , unit in ten thousand persons
  - $H$: Average working hours per worker in Japan provided by OECD @work_hours, unit in hours per worker

-I choose $Y$ and $K$ data provided by cabinet office of Japan as it should be the most authoritative source of data.
+I choose $Y$ and $K$ data from cabinet office of Japan as it should be the most authoritative source of data.

-I choose $L$ data provided by Statistics Bureau of Japan as it provides the most compresivive data since Jan 1953, but it didn't provide average working hours per worker.
+I choose $L$ data provided by Statistics Bureau of Japan as it provides the most comprehansive data since Jan 1953, but it didn't provide average working hours per worker.
 Thus I use data from OECD, which provide data of OECD countries that may be used for comparism in future studies.

-Although Japanese government's official statistics may contains error  , the fact that such error being revivsed should add credibility to official statistics.
+Although Japanese government's official statistics may contains error @stats_error , the fact that such error being revivsed should add credibility to official statistics.

-The size of Japan work force has been slowing declining, possibly due to aging population, and the annual hourly working hours
-- $α$: the capital share of Y, this value is usually assumed to be 40%, noting that the value of Japan could be lower(like 32% for 1990s), I also added calculation when $α$ is 20% for comparison.

-Thus, using Swolow-Swan model, Japan's Total Factor Productivity - A could be caculated by:
+Bu using Swolow-Swan model, Japan's Total Factor Productivity - $A$ could be caculated by:

 $ A = Y \/ K^α \/ L^(1-α) $

+- $α$: capital share of $Y$, this value is usually assumed to be $0.4$, noting this value could be lower(like 32% for 1990s @capital_share_of_y ), I also added calculation for $α=0.2$ for comparison.

 #image("growth_accounting.png")

-As shown in above table, the compound annual growth rate - CAGR of Japan's real GDP is merely 0.54%, with a even lower CAGR of capital stock of 44%.
+As shown in above table, the compound annual growth rate - CAGR of Japan's real GDP $Y$ is merely $0.54%$, with a even lower CAGR of capital stock $K$ of $0.44%$.

-And the number of employment is close to zero (0.06%), and it's worsen by the declining of average annual hours per worker (-0.58%), and result in a decline in Labour(L) of -0.53% CAGR.
+The size of Japan work force almost didn't change, CAGR is close to zero (0.06%).
+The overall labour $L$ is worsen by the declining of average annual hours per worker of $-0.58%$, resulting in a $-0.53%$ CAGR of $L$.

 The value of TFP(A) is between 6% ~ 8%.
-It may looks high comparing to Y/K/L, but this is due to the unit of choosing in Y/K/L,
+It may looks high comparing to $Y, K, L$, but this is due to the unit chosen for $Y, K, L$.
+If we change the unit of $L$ from ten thousand hours to one hour, the TFP in 1997 will become $0.03340%$ ($α=0.4$).
+And if we change the unit of $Y, K$ from billons to a dollar, TFP will become $2107094%$.

-It's more important to analyze the CAGR of TFP comparing to K/L, intead of looking at its norminal value, which could be scaled by choosing a different unit of for Y/K/L.
+It's more important to analyze the CAGR of $A$ comparing to $K, L$, intead of looking at its norminal value for individual years, which could be scaled by choosing a different unit of for $Y, K, L$.

-If we change the unit of L from 10K hours to hours, the TFP in 1997 will become 0.03340% ($α=0.4$).
-And if we change the unit of Y/K from billons to a dollar, TFP will become 2107094%+!
+The CAGR of $A$ is $0.69%$ when $α=0.4$, or $0.88%$ when $α=0.2$, i.e the lower the capital share of $Y$, the higher the portion of growth will be attributed to $A$, as $L$ already reaches negative.

-By comparing the CAGR of Y/K/L/A, we could the growth of Japan economy is mainly attributed to growth in TFP, and when TFP is limited, the overall growth of overall will be limited as well.
+By comparing the CAGR of $Y, K, L, A$, we could identify that growth of Japan economy is mainly attributed to growth in TFP, and when TFP is limited, the overall growth of overall will be limited as well.

 === Timeline

-Through out the 25 years period, the real GDP has negative growth in 1998~1999, 2008~2009 and 2020.
-These time period matches Asian finacial crisis, Global Financial crisis and covid-19 repetively.

-It's peak at 1999

-2004
-Junichirō Koizumi 2.19%, A 2.63%
-骨太の方針, Honebuto no hōshin
+In 1998 and 1999, the real GDP growth were negative ($-1.27%, -0.33%$), this is due to the economy shock by Asian finacial crisis.

+It was bounced back by 2.76% in 2000, but the growth in subsequent two years are weak.

+The growth in 2003 to 2007 are relatively strong, especially 2004 with a real growth of $2.19%$, this is the highest in this 25 years period, besides the years bouncing back from negative growth.

-Basic Policies for Economic and Fiscal Management and Reform 経済財政運営と構造改革に関する基本方針
+This relatively good growth could be because of Junichirō Koizumi's structural reform policy: Basic Policies for Economic and Fiscal Management and Reform 経済財政運営と構造改革に関する基本方針 or "big-boned" policy 骨太の方針 .

-reform works, but limited
+The overall CAGR in real GDP under Junichirō Koizumi's adminitration between 2001 and 2006 is $0.77%$.

+Global finacial crisis hit Japan heavily in 2008 and 2009.
+Knowing full well of this impact, Prime Minister at the period - Tarō Asō stats that: "The greatest concern right now is the economy..America is facing a financial crisis ... we must not allow that to bring us down as well." shortly after winning the election. @aso

+But Tarō Asō didn't manage to restore Japan's economic health, the real GDP shrinked by $-1.22%$ in 2008 and $-5.69%$ and it resulted in Liberal Democratic Party LDP losing the majority, and Yukio Hatoyama from Democratic Party of Japan became Prime Minister.

+Yukio Hatoyama resigned less than 1 year because of breaking election promise @break_promise , and the growth in GDP is the lowest of $0.02%$ in 2011, after a recover of $4.10%$ in 2010.

+The Tōhoku earthquake causing tsunami and Fukushima nuclear disaster @earthquake would explain its extreme low growth in 2011.

+Shinzo Abe won election in December 2012, and started large and long standing economy reform known as "Abenomics" @abenomics which consists "three arrow":

+- 1st arrow: monetary easing from the Bank of Japan
+- 2nd arrow: fiscal stimulus through government spending
+- 3rd arrow: structural reforms

+Abenomics appears to have huge impact on Japan's economy in nominal terms, take the "1st arrow" as example, M1 money supply is doubled since 2012:
+#image("atts/m1.png")

+#image("atts/exchange_rate.png")

+At the same time, the YEN/USD exchange rate is also depreciated by half.

+So, roughly speaking, the Abe's 1st arrow - monetary policy reform didn't have impact in the real asset market if we consider change in exchange rate in the long run.
+This could be explained by the concept of neutrality of money.

+The 2nd arrow - fiscal stimulus and 3rd arrow - structural reforms actually shows little impact on real GDP, the CAGR between 2012 to 2019 (before COVID hits) is only $0.30%$, it's lower than Koizumi's adminitration and even lower than the 25 years CAGR ($0.44%$).

+And covid hits in 2019, real GDP shrinks by $-0.40%$ in 2019 and $-4.28%$ in 2020, and still yet to recover to the peak in 2018.

+Overall, through out the 25 years period, the factors that has big impact(unfortunately all negative impact) on Japan's real GDP growth are external factors:
+- Asian finacial crisis
+- Global financial crisis
+- Covid-19

+(Tōhoku earthquake may also be considered as "external")

+The administrations has tried hard on various strategies in the past few decade, including drastic ones like negative interest rate all seems have limited if not no impact on real GDP growth.

+The only aspect of policy appear to work is structural reforms.

+== Structural Reform

 monetary & fiscal has very limited effect, and with danger domestic market size
   - must compete global